National identification number: Indonesia

 In Indonesia, each citizen is issued a unique 16 digit number known as a Nomor Induk Kependudukan.
 The number is given to all Indonesian citizens.
-The format is PPRRSSDDMMYYXXXX where PP is a two digit province code, RR is a two digit regency or city code, SS is a two digit sub-district code, DDMMYY is the date of birth (DD is added by 40 for females), and XXXX is a four digit randomized number.
+The format is PPRRSSDDMMYYXXXX where PP is a two digit province code, RR is a two digit regency or city code, SS is a two digit district code, DDMMYY is the date of birth (DD is added by 40 for females), and XXXX is a four digit randomized number.
 The number is stated on the Indonesian identity card.

 Since 2012, the government rolled out the e-KTP (Elektronik Kartu Tanda Penduduk, "Electronic Citizen ID Card") which is an RFID card containing encrypted information of a citizen's electronic signature, scans of a citizen's irises and ten fingerprints, and a high-resolution photograph.

 Iran

 All Iranian citizens aged 15 or older are required to apply for an Iranian national identity card (کارت ملی/kart-e-meli).
 The card includes the holder's 10-digit National Identification Number, formatted as follows: XXX-XXXXXX-X.